 The manuals for the earliest machines are ... suboptimal.
-They tend to show pictures of the the units, but provide no details on which lugs the game wires were attached to, how the rivets connected to the wire lugs, or how the wipers were configured.Over time, they added more text around the pictures which helped, but they finally started including something similar to the engineering blueprint for the units in the manual.
+They tend to show pictures of the units, but provide no details on which lugs the game wires were attached to, how the rivets connected to the wire lugs, or how the wipers were configured.Over time, they added more text around the pictures which helped, but they finally started including something similar to the engineering blueprint for the units in the manual.
 Well, most units.
-Some of the units bally simply did not want the operators screwing with - the mixers, reflex unit and random units on late 6-card machines were simply left out of the manual.
+Some of the units bally simply did not want the operators screwing with - the mixers, reflex unit and random units on late 6-card machines were left out of the manual.
 That didn't stop people from figuring them out, but to do so you needed to take the units apart and effectively draw the unit diagram yourself.

 The process more-or-less goes like this:

 - disassemble the unit so you can see/take pictures of the rivet side and wiring side of the contact plate

 - for the contact plates, visually or with a meter determine which wire lug each rivet connects to.
 Visually is easiest.

 - identify the wire id of each wire connected to a lug using the schematic and when necessary a meter and some wire isolation tricks

 - make the diagram ... or get me to do it

 This how-to will cover getting the data for all the mixers in a Bally Miami Beach.
 Guess we'll do it one mixer at a time.
 Obviously, to get the pictures needed, you have to take the mixer shaft apart.
 That's covered in the overhaul section on the site.
 Yeah, I know it's kinda like writing a how-to on replacing a clutch in your car and step 1 is "remove engine", but if they can do it, so can I.